If you're sure your husband isn't your soul mate, you aren't alone.

-More than half of women recently surveyed by AOL Living and Women's Day magazine say their husbands are not their soul mates, that they sometimes regret marrying their husbands, and that they have considered leaving their husbands at some point or another.
+More than half of women surveyed by AOL Living and Women's Day magazine say their husbands aren't their soul mates, that they sometimes regret marrying their husbands, and that they've even considered leaving their husbands at some point or another.

-Of the 35,000 women surveyed, nearly 50 percent say that their husbands' personalities were the first thing that attracted them and more than 50 percent say that their husbands' personalities are still their most attractive trait.
-Read: Attraction At First Eye Contact?
+Of the 35,000 women surveyed, nearly 50 percent say that their husbands' personalities were the first thing that attracted themm and more than 50 percent say that their husbands' personalities are still their most attractive trait.

 52 percent say they don't believe in fairy tales or fate.
-Or at least, that's what we presume they mean when they say that their husbands are not their "soul mates" (it's better than thinking that they actually believe in fairy tales and are living in a perpetual state of disappointment).
+Or at least that's what we presume they mean when they say that their husbands aren't their "soul mates."

-72 percent say they've considered leaving their husbands at some point or another.
-Again, we consider this good, if only because it proves that most of the respondents were not robots.
+72 percent say they've considered leaving their marriage at some point or another.
+Again, we consider this good, if only because it proves that most of the respondents weren't robots.

 More than half of the women surveyed say they're either bored in bed or can't remember the last time they had sex.
 Approximately 60 percent rarely or never have date nights, a fact that we can't help but think might be contributing to their lackluster sex lives.